-We call doctors when we don’t feel well, we call dentists when we have an issue with our teeth, and we seek out the help of service providers in various capacities – whether to fix our cars, our plumbing, our landscaping, etc. Why when it comes to our mental health, do we feel obligated to “fix” things ourselves?
+We call doctors when we don’t feel well, we call dentists when we have an issue with our teeth, and we seek out the help of service providers in various capacities – whether to fix our cars, our plumbing, our computers, etc. Why when it comes to our mental health, do we feel obligated to “fix” things ourselves?
 Everyone goes through challenging times in life and needs additional support now and then.
-Rather than looking at seeking support in the form of therapy as a weakness, we can look at it instead as a strength to be admired.
-It reflects the self-awareness that one must possess to know they need help and reflects the courage they possess in asking for that help.
-Although you may be used to handling things on your own, perhaps this problem feels more overwhelming or is more challenging than what you previously experienced and is making it difficult for you to access your strengths.
-In our work together, I will help you identify your strengths and how you can utilize them in different ways to address your current situation.
+Rather than looking at seeking support in the form of therapy as a weakness, we can instead look at it as a strength to be admired.
+It reflects self-awareness to recognize you need help and courage to ask for that help.
+Although you may be used to handling things on your own, perhaps this problem feels more overwhelming or is more challenging than what you previously experienced.
+In our work together, I will help you access your strengths and work with you on how you can utilize them in different ways to address your current situation.

 What’s the difference between talking to you or my best friend or family?

 If you have confided in a friend or family member you may have struggled with feeling judged by them, feeling like a burden, or even feeling as if what you were sharing was minimized or dismissed by them.
 These experiences may have resulted in you walking away feeling worse.
 A mental health professional like myself is someone who has the education, training, and experience to support you and actively assist you in reaching your goals.
 The role of a therapist is to provide a non-judgmental, safe space to help you explore and analyze your situation while helping you find new, more effective ways to approach it.
 Last, but definitely not least – therapy is confidential.